Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Preliminaries

 \subsection{Surfaces with compact boundary}

 As mentioned in the introduction, a surface is a connected, orientable, second-countable 2-manifold.
 We first focus on those with compact boundary.
 The end space $E(S)$ of a surface $S$ with its natural topology is defined analogously to the end space of a graph by considering complementary components of compact subsurfaces.
 An end is said to be \textbf{accumulated by genus} when any complementary component corresponding to the end has infinite genus.
 The set of ends accumulated by genus is denoted by $E_\infty(S)$.
 With the standard inverse limit topology on $E(S)$, the set $E_\infty(S)$ is a closed subset of $E(S)$.
 Note $E_\infty(S) = \emptyset$ exactly when the surface has finite genus.
-Due to the work of Ker{\'e}kj{\'a}rt{\'o} \cite{Kerekjarto1923} and Richards \cite{Richards1963}, the homeomorphism type of a surface with compact boundary is essentially determined by these two sets as well as its numbers of genus and compact boundary components.
+Due to the work of Ker{\'e}kj{\'a}rt{\'o} \cite{Kerekjarto1923} and Richards \cite{Richards1963}, the homeomorphism type of a surface with compact boundary is essentially determined by these two sets as well as its genus and the number of compact boundary components.

-\begin{theorem} [\cite{Kerekjarto1923,Richards1963}] Two surfaces with compact boundary are homeomorphic if and only if the pairs $(E(S), E_\infty(S))$ are homeomorphic and they have the same number of genus and the same number of boundary components. \end{theorem}
+\begin{theorem} [\cite{Kerekjarto1923,Richards1963}] Two surfaces with compact boundary are homeomorphic if and only if the pairs $(E(S), E_\infty(S))$ are homeomorphic and they have the same genus and the same number of boundary components. \end{theorem}